 - Rotate your bags – they will last longer!

 - Don’t overfill – this can put pressure on the strap connections + cause your handbag to lose its shape.

 - Store properly – in their Sans Beast cover bag.

 - Attach your strap correctly – ensure the dogclips of the strap are attached with the pointed end facing away to prevent scratching on the PU leather.

 - Clean with a damp, clean cloth – never use harsh or abrasive cleaners.

 - Treat your bag with respect - hang it up, put it on a chair, perch it on your lap; the floor is not the place for a treasured handbag.

 We hope these tips inspire you to go through your wardrobe + give your vegan leather pieces some TLC.
-Empty them out – who knows what you'll find from some past adventure you now dream about revisiting – wipe them down, spot clean the lining, and be ready to show them off in the outside world again, when the time comes!
+Empty them out – who knows what you'll find from some past adventure you now dream about revisiting – wipe them down, spot clean the lining, and be ready to show them off.
 They will reward you with years of good looks + enjoyment.

 Jennifer, Studio Manager XO